gardener/etcd-druid/docs/proposals/06-sts-ondelete-strategy.md

 The `OnDelete` process is responsible for updating the pods, considering their roles and participation in the cluster.
 This process is part of the controller's reconciliation logic and may require multiple reconciliation cycles to bring the pods under the StatefulSet to the desired state, which is to align them with the latest pod template specification.
 The update process unfolds in a sequence of steps per reconciliation cycle, with the controller requeuing itself to reconcile in the next cycle whenever it needs to wait for resources to reach a specific state.

+> [!Note]
-> Note: To determine if a pod is upto date is by comparing the `.status.UpdateRevision` of the StatefulSet with the `.metadata.labels["controller-revision-hash"]` of the pod.
+> To determine if a pod is upto date is by comparing the `.status.UpdateRevision` of the StatefulSet with the `.metadata.labels["controller-revision-hash"]` of the pod.
 If they are the same, then the pod is upto date.

 #### Initial Check